-(2.2) With increasing coupling strentgh $g$, the effects of the self-dipole interaction and the molecular polarizability increase, and need to be accounted for to obtain accurate rovibropolaritonic energy levels.
+(2.2) With increasing coupling strength $g$, the effects of the self-dipole interaction and the molecular polarizability increase, and need to be accounted for to obtain accurate rovibropolaritonic energy levels.
 (2.3) For H$_2$O and in the investigated energy range the HORR approximation performs well in describing rovibropolaritonic properties, indicating that as long as the rovibrational model is appropriate for describing the field-free molecule, the computed rovibropolaritonic properties can be expected to be accurate as well.
-(3) Thermochemical quantities were computed from the rovibropolaritonic energy levels of H$_2$O. (3.1) It was found that strong light-matter coupling between the radiation mode of an IR cavity and the rovibrational states of H$_2$O lead to noticable changes in the thermodynamic properties of the system, and these changes seems to be dominated by non-resonant interactions between light and matter.
-(3.2) Special care should be given to the accuracy of the rovibropolaritonic energy levels if the cavity-induced changes in thermochemistry are to be computed.
+(3) Thermochemical quantities were computed from the rovibropolaritonic energy levels of H$_2$O, neglecting collective effects.
+It was found that strong light-matter coupling between the radiation mode of an IR cavity and the rovibrational states of H$_2$O lead to very small changes in the thermodynamic properties of the system, and these changes seems to be dominated by non-resonant interactions between light and matter.
+Including molecular polarizability and the self-dipole interaction is very important, as the permanent dipole-only model significantly overestimates the light-matter coupling-induced changes in thermochemistry.